artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 ### Cell 10a — Load the Base Model (Voice Cloning - 0.6B)

 Fastest to load and useful for pipeline testing and short experiments.
-Cloning quality is functional but may lack speaker nuance compared to larger models _(though results may improve signifigantly with clean, higher-quality reference samples and slightly longer durations)_.
+Cloning quality is functional but may lack speaker nuance compared to larger models _(though results may improve significantly with clean, higher-quality reference samples and slightly longer durations)_.

 ```python
 import torch